Bishops, Marriage and Celibacy

 Some teach that bishops should not marry but should be celibate.
 These base their belief on Paul’s statement in 1 Corinthians 7:7 that says, “For I wish that all men were even as I myself”, and on Jesus’ statement in Matthew 19:11-12 “There are eunuchs who have made themselves eunuchs for the kingdom of heaven’s sake.
 He who is able to accept it, let him accept it.”

 But the truth is that Paul, stated that optional advice due to the “present distress” (1 Corinthians 7: 26).
 He said that it was better to remain single in order to give more attention to the “things of the Lord” (1 Corinthians 7:32-34).
 And Jesus’ statement in Matthew 19:12 “He who is able to accept it, let him accept it” did not imply that the those that didn’t practice celibacy were sinners.
 Paul also agreed on that in 1 Corinthians 7:28.
 Rather, Jesus meant that many lacked the “gift of abstinence,” so it would be better for them to marry and avoid fornication (1 Corinthians 7:9).

 The truth is that for bishops, God gave specific requirements for those who desire to hold that position.
 In 1 Timothy 3 and Titus 1, we find the biblical requirements for bishops:

 “A bishop then must be blameless, the husband of one wife… one who rules his own house well, having his children in submission with all reverence (for if a man does not know how to rule his own house, how will he take care of the church of God?”
 (1 Timothy 3:1-6, emp. added).

-And Paul when teaching Titus, he told him who could be a bishop: “A man [who] is blameless, the husband of one wife, having faithful children not accused of dissipation or insubordination” (Titus 1:6, emp. added).
+And Paul when teaching Titus, he instructed about the qualifications of a bishop: “A man [who] is blameless, the husband of one wife, having faithful children not accused of dissipation or insubordination” (Titus 1:6, emp. added).

 In His service,